 Q: How many days and hours per week are students expected to work?

 A: Your weekly, daily, and hourly commitment to the SRP will vary depending on the project you are working on.
 Time expectations typically range from 10 to 28 hours per week depending on the project.
 Days and times are usually flexible, and your time commitment is worked out with your research professor at times that are mutually convenient for the mentor and other students working on the project.
 SRP students may not work more than 28 hours per week.

 Q: Are start and end dates flexible?

 A: Yes.
-Although the SRP is structured around a 12 week summer session C term, start and end dates can vary depending on student availability, project requirements, and availability of the faculty research mentor.
+Start and end dates can vary depending on student availability, project requirements, and availability of the faculty research mentor.

 Q: How much money will student researchers earn in the SRP?

 A: SRP student researchers will be paid hourly wages of approximately $12/hr, but the rate can vary slightly based on experience, student status as a high school, undergraduate, or graduate student, and whether your summer salary is paid for by externally funded grants with specific requirements for hourly wages.